 Update 09/04/15: Notarization of 4 ROM forms cost $80 ($20 each) in our area in San Diego Ca. It’s kind of a pain so I will just wait for the LA Consulate Outreach Program in our area this coming November 2015.
 Although we already past one year – it’s still cheaper to have the Notary for Late Registration Explanation Letter (2 copies = $40) than having to notarized those 4 ROM forms for $80.

 Some Useful Tips: File the ROM immediately after the wedding.
 I heard some ROM filers who filed their ROM right after the wedding didn’t require notarization through mail.
 Might as well just give it a try.
 There’s no harm in trying.
 If it didn’t succeed you still have a lots of time to have the ROM forms notarized or wait for Outreach program near your area to file the ROM without cost.

 Disclaimer: I am no expert and wrote this only base from my experience, requirements may vary depend on your jurisdiction.
-Always check the latest requirements on this site → Report of Marriage between Filipinos or a Filipino and a Foreign National and check which consulate jurisdiction you belong at → Phil Consulate Jurisdiction Finder.
+Always check the latest requirements on this site → Report of Marriage of Filipino Abroad and check which consulate jurisdiction you belong at → Phil Consulate Jurisdiction Finder.